Finding Work For Those with Autism: Self Employment Success

 Below are three main points to help decide if self employment is the right path.

 - Is There A Need For This Service/Product?
 Is this a hobby that can be used to make a product, or be a service that could be sold on its own?
-A person with autism might love putting groceries into bags for instance, but that would be a service better suited to employment, rather than self-employment.
+An autistic person might love putting groceries into bags for instance, but that would be a service better suited to employment, rather than self-employment.

 - Is There A Support Network?
 Do they have the support they would need to help with areas that might be challenging?
 In particular: executive functioning and social skills.
 As we all know, there is a broad spectrum of abilities out there, but in the example above even though Brad can’t read or write, he has the support he needs to round out his skill set and have a business.

-If you are a person with autism, or are caring for a person with autism, and you can answer yes to those three questions then self employment might be a perfect fit.
+If you are an autistic person, or are caring for one, and you can answer yes to those three questions then self employment might be a perfect fit.
 For an excellent article on how to start a business “aspie style” please click here.

 You may also want to have a look at the following resources: